przemub/ics_caldav_sync/README.md

         local_password: str,
         remote_username: str = "",
         remote_password: str = "",
+        sync_all: bool = False
     )

     def ICSToCalDavSync.synchronise(self):
         """
         The main function which:
-        1) Pulls all the events from the remote calendar,
+        1) Pulls the events from the remote calendar,
         2) Saves them into the local calendar,
         3) Removes local events which are not in the remote any more.

+        If sync_all is set, all events will be pulled.
+Otherwise, only the ones occuring after now will be.
         """
 ```

 ## Rationale

 In my case, my new shiny Bluetooth wristwatch, Casio Edifice ECB-10,
-did not support synchronisation with [https://support.apple.com/en-us/HT202361](calendar subscriptions).
+did not support synchronisation with [calendar subscriptions](https://support.apple.com/en-us/HT202361).
 And so this script was created.